Guardian Scholars Program (GSP)

 Youth formerly in foster care face many challenges that impede their opportunities for higher education.
 For foster youth who make it to post secondary education, the challenges are often insurmountable without the intervention of caring campus professionals who serve as coaches and mentors.

-Guardian Scholars is committed to improving the educational outcomes for foster youth and former foster youth by providing services and support to meet their needs through transition, retention, and post-graduate planning.
+Guardian Scholars is committed to improving the educational outcomes for foster youth and former foster youth by providing services and support to meet their needs through transition, graduation, and post-graduate planning.
 We strive to maximize educational opportunities and university experiences through our comprehensive programs and holistic advising to help students achieve their academic and personal goals.

 NewsFriends of the Guardian Scholars is a new initiative that allows volunteers and community members to support Guardian Scholars through professional development, mentorship